Category: Physiology

 Your Path to an Advanced Career in Medicine Starts at UF

 Gaining a deeper understanding of how organs communicate gives the scientific community insight into how diseases work, aiding in the development of targeted treatments.
-Whether you’re embarking on a new career in medicine or seeking opportunities to enhance your resume for medical school applications, UF offers several online programs to support your journey toward a health-related profession:
+Whether you’re embarking on a new career in medicine or seeking opportunities to enhance your resume for medical school applications, UF offers nine online programs in the medical sciences to support your journey toward a health-related profession.
+These graduate programs include:

 - Master’s Degree in Medical Physiology and Pharmacology